TimeXt/TimeXt-Java/README.md

 Since version 0.3.0 TimeXt has new extensions for the long type to display this number value in a human readable string format.
 In version 0.4.0 support for Integer and Double was added as well as the new method formatWeeks.
+Since version 0.5.0 TimeXt has values for decades and centuries and  more precise conversions.

 ```java
 val readableStringFromMillis = LongXt.formatMillis(34325055574L) 	// 56 weeks, 5 days, 6 hours, 44 minutes, 15 seconds, 574 milliseconds